How to Price Pressure Washing Jobs More Accurately and Make More Profit

 Finally, add the costs of any materials specific to the job, like cleaning chemicals.
 Make sure to charge a slightly higher amount to cover the time and fuel needed to get those materials.

-Add together the service cost, overhead, materials cost, and markup to get the total cost for your pressure washing job.
+Add your labor, material, and overhead costs to get the total cost for the pressure washing job.

 Here’s what calculating your total cost for pressure washing a driveway may look like: